botaoshi1/monorepo-template-main/Lab3/exercises.md

 1. What class does Texture inherit from?
 	- Image class.
 1. What methods and attributes does the Texture class inherit from 'Image'?
-	- Every methods and attributes are inherited.
+	- Every methods and attributes from 'Image' will be inherited.
 1. Do you think a texture should have a 'has-a' (composition) or 'is-a'(inheritance) relationship with 'Image'?
 If you think it is a 'has-a' relationship, refactor the code.
 As long as you defend your decision in the response below it could be either--but defend your position well!
 	- I personally think the texture here means the image used in a 3D model for games or movies, so I believe a texture 'is-a' image in nature.
 1. I did not declare a constructor for Texture.
 Does Python automatically create constructors for us?